 European think-tanks have noted the uniqueness of the composition of political resistence against the EU-Mercosur Agreement, as it has managed to unite a broad political spectrum against the deal, including the far left and far right.

-Cheering Farmers and a Blow for President von der Leyen
+Happy Farmers, but a Setback for EC President von der Leyen

 Meanwhile, outside of the EP, thousands of farmers could be heard celebrating upon learning news of the vote, along with explosions as they set off flares.
 The farmers, mostly French, drove hundreds of tractors to Strasbourg and parked outside of the EP in protest of the EU-Mercosur agreement, effectively grinding public transportation around the EP to a halt on Tuesday and Wednesday.